Skip to content

 • on a designated course at Nottingham Business School.

-If you would like to use the Postal Loans Service to have library books sent directly to your home address, please complete the Postal Loans Registration form, and submit it to the Postal Loans Team.
+If you would like to use the Postal Loans Service to have library books sent directly to your home address, please complete the Postal Loans Registration form.
+Once your registration form has been processed, the team will contact you via your NTU email.